Ecommerce link building is a challenge. In fact, this is the case for the majority of online stores.

 You can use a pitch similar to the one Chris Laursen used for JustBuyIt (he outranked Amazon, remember?).

 Just let them know about the broken link and pitch your replacement resource from your website.

 As a result, a lot of people actually decide to update their website.

 You Might Want To Read : SpyFu Vs Moz Pro Vs Semrush – Best SEO Tool

 Strategy 2: Brand Mention Link-building

-This is one of the simplest link-building techniques out there.
+This is one of the simplest ecommerce link building strategies.
 Just find out which websites are already mentioning your brand and the products you sell, and then ask them to link back to your site.

 Let’s go over this in more detail:

 To do that, simply use Mention.com.
 Just log in and type the name of your company.